Table of Contents

 Building a UI Mod

-In this tutorial you'll build an Inventory Overlay — a draggable panel that shows your hero's items in real-time and updates automatically when you pick up or drop items.
+In this tutorial you'll build an Inventory Overlay, a draggable panel that shows your hero's items in real-time.
+It updates automatically when you pick up or drop items.

 Prerequisites: Node.js (v18+) installed, and you've read Your First Mod.